University of Michigan Career FAQs

 If the job posting is not listed on the website, the hiring department is no longer accepting applications.
 Should the department decide to expand the current applicant pool, the job will be re-posted using the same Job ID number.

 When a position you have applied for is filled or cancelled, you receive an email notification of that status.
-This information is also available on your personal applicant home page.
+This information is also available in the My Job Applications section of your applicant portal.

 Yes.
 All university staff jobs use the same electronic application process.
 To learn more about Michigan Medicine jobs in particular, you can also visit the Michigan Medicine Careers website.

 Salary information for individual jobs may be included in the job posting.
 If a salary range is not listed, the hiring manager provides the information during the selection process.